 Step 6: The Balancing Act: Spreadsheet & Theorycraft

-Step 7: Build and Test Your Prototypes (In Two Stages)
+Step 7: Build and Test Your Prototypes (In Three Stages)

 Stage A: The Lo-Fi Paper Prototype

+This is the essential first step.
 Do not print anything professionally yet.
-Use cheap card sleeves and slips of paper.
-This method is fast, cheap, and lets you iterate rapidly.
+The goal is rapid, cheap iteration.
+Get some cheap playing cards, put them in card sleeves, and slide in slips of paper with your card designs.
+This method is fast and lets you iterate instantly.
 Conduct blind playtests—give someone the rules and cards and just watch.
-Their confusion will show you exactly where your rulebook is unclear.
+Their confusion will show you exactly where your rulebook or card text is unclear.

 With a validated prototype, you're ready to create the final, polished product.